Aloysius Pang sustained chest, abdominal injuries during SAF training exercise: MINDEF

 READ: Celebs send wishes to Aloysius Pang injured in overseas military exercise

-NoonTalk Media, which manages Pang, had confirmed on Sunday that the actor "met with an accident" while on reservist in New Zealand.
+He said that authorities did not have a set time to bring Pang back to Singapore yet.

+"What is most important is that he must be stable enough for us to make the trip back, and his condition must be well enough for us to try to bring him back," said Dr Teo."So we have not set a time, but rest assured, once he's stable and once he's well enough we will do what we can to take him back as soon as we can."

-The actor, who works with Mediacorp on a project basis, has been cast as the male lead in Channel 8 drama My One in a Million, due to start filming in February.
+Pang works with Mediacorp on a project basis.
+He has been cast as the male lead in Channel 8 drama My One in a Million, due to start filming in February.

 He will also appear in Toggle Originals From Beijing to Moscow, a 13-episode series slated for release on Toggle in June.